loopnlearn/loopbuildscripts/README.md

 These scripts simplify some tasks for building *Loop*, *Trio* and other DIY code from the GitHub repositories.

-The downloaded code that these scripts help you build or modify, are provided open source and it is your responsibility to review the code.
-Open source code is experimental for testing, research, and education and is not approved for therapy.
+The downloaded code that these scripts help you build or modify is provided as open source, and it is your responsibility to review the code.
+Open source code is experimental and intended for testing, research, and educational purposes; it is not approved for therapy.
 Patches or customizations are even more experimental.
-You take full responsibility for building and running this system and do so at your own risk.
+You take full responsibility for building and running this system, and you do so at your own risk.

 * [*Loop* Users](#loop-users)
 * [*Trio* Users](#trio-users)